Bio and Interviews

 Lynne earned a Master of Divinity degree from Fuller Theological Seminary in 1990 and was ordained as a Presbyterian minister in 1997.
 She completed a Ph.D. in communication at the University of Washington in 2007.

 Between 2007 and 2017, she served as senior lecturer in pastoral theology at the University of Otago in Dunedin, New Zealand.
 She currently teaches as an adjunct professor at Hope International University in California.
+Lynne served as:

 Lynne is on Facebook (Lynne Baab), Twitter (@lynnebaab), and LinkedIn.

 Lynne preached on Reverent Submission, trying to reclaim the word "submission," which has a bad rap in our time.
-Another recent sermon describes Three Roles for All of Us, drawing on the story of the lowering of the paralytic through the roof in Mark 2.
+Another sermon describes Three Roles for All of Us, drawing on the story of the lowering of the paralytic through the roof in Mark 2.

 "Lynne's writing is beautiful.
 Her tone has such a note of hope and excitement about growth.
 It is gentle and affirming."